MikeTheReader/advent-of-code-2019/src/day-1/README.md

 ## Unit Tests

 First, is the tests.
 The tests themselves should look very similar to the part 1 tests, in that we'll give a number and expect a result.

+## Implementation

+Pretty straightfoward to call the original method recursively.
+Only thing I originally don't like about it is calling the original method twice.
+May try refactoring that.

+Yes, changing from a do..while to a while loop and calculating initial value first, kept me from having to call the method twice.
+I like that a bit better.